28 Captivating ADHD Statistics to Get Your Full Attention

 If you’re one of the people affected by ADHD, then good luck trying to read all the way through these!
 For that reason, we’ve tried to make our ADHD statistics as brief and interesting as possible.

-Here is some information which can help you overcome the ADHD-related trouble:
+Here is some information that can help you overcome ADHD-related trouble, including the coronavirus statistics.

-- 2.8% of the global population deal with ADHD.
+- 2.8% of the adult population suffers from this mental disorder.

 Let’s now take a look at them, one amazing stat at a time.

 Here is some fundamental information about the notorious attention deficit hyperactivity disorder (ADHD) you need to know to distinguish facts from myths.

 1. ADHD is a neurodevelopmental disorder.

 What is ADHD?
 It is one of the most diagnosed disorders in children caused by changes in the brain.
 The three most characteristic ADHD behaviors are inattention, hyperactivity, and impulsivity.
 They may be individually present or act as a combination.

 2. ADHD facts and myths: is ADHD a learning disability?
 No, it is not.

 ADHD can cause problems with learning, and people with ADHD can have some form of learning disability.
 However, ADHD symptoms don’t include problems with reading or writing per se, but problems with focusing, hyperactivity, and impulsiveness.

 3. There are three types of ADHD.